MicrosoftDocs/msteams-docs/msteams-platform/toolkit/TeamsFx-SDK.md

 * Microsoft Graph Service:`createMicrosoftGraphClient`, `createMicrosoftGraphClientWithCredential`, and `MsGraphAuthProvider` helps to create authenticated Graph instance.

   > [!NOTE]
   > `createMicrosoftGraphClient` function has been deprecated.
-We recommend you to use `createMicrosoftGraphClientWithCredential` instead for better coding experience.
+Its recommended that you to use `createMicrosoftGraphClientWithCredential` instead for better coding experience.

 * SQL: The `getTediousConnectionConfig` returns a tedious connection config.

     Required configuration:

-  * If you want to use user identity, then `sqlServerEndpoint`, `sqlUsername`, and `sqlPassword` are required.
+  * If you want to use the user identity, then `sqlServerEndpoint`, `sqlUsername`, and `sqlPassword` are required.
-  * If you want to use MSI identity, then `sqlServerEndpoint`and `sqlIdentityId` are required.
+  * If you want to use the MSI identity, then `sqlServerEndpoint`and `sqlIdentityId` are required.

   > [!NOTE]
   > The `getTediousConnectionConfig` function has been deprecated.
-We recommend you compose your own Tedious configuration for better flexibility.
+Its recommended that you compose your own Tedious configuration for better flexibility.

 ### Override configuration for TeamsFx class